erictheise/trctr-pllr/README.md

 * `pop10`: optional. `on` to include Census Bureau Tract population in output.
 * `customPropertyName`: optional.
 URL-encoded string.
 Requires subsequent fields.
 * `customPropertyNumber`: optional.
 Integer.
 Number of values the custom property may take.
 * `value-i`: optional.
-URL-encoded string. i ∈ {0, ..., customPropertyNumber - 1}.
+URL-encoded string. i ∈ [0, customPropertyNumber).
 Custom property value to be surfaced in the output.
 * `weight-i`: optional.
-Strictly positive number. i ∈ {0, ..., customPropertyNumber - 1}.
+Strictly positive number. i ∈ [0, customPropertyNumber).
 Proportion of the time the corresponding custom property value will be surfaced in the output.

 The API call for the Web interface example shown above is: